RL+AHP: A Novel Reinforcement Learning driven AHP for Slice Aware mode selection in D2D enabled Heterogeneous Networks: Proposed RL+AHP method for mode selection

-In the next step, based on \texttt{X} and \texttt{Y}, the consistency ratio (CR) is computed as follows.
-First, the principle eigen value $\lambda_{max}$ is computed by multiplying each element of the column vector W (in Table \ref{ncmembb}) by the corresponding elements of the row vector obtained by summing up the elements of matrix \texttt{X} in a column wise fashion (depicted as SUM in Table \ref{pcmembb}).
+In the next step, based on the PCM and the NCM, the consistency ratio (CR) is computed as follows.
+First, the principle eigen value $\lambda_{max}$ is computed by multiplying each element of the column vector W (in NCM) by the corresponding elements of the row vector obtained by summing up the elements of the PCM in a column wise fashion.
 In this case, $\lambda_{max}$ is $3.8$.
 Next, we compute the consistency index (CI) as: CI$=\frac{\lambda_{max}-n}{n-1}$, where $n(=4)$ is the total number of criteria.
-Finally, consistency ratio (CR) is computed to check the consistency of the pairwise evaluations made in \texttt{X}.
+Finally, consistency ratio (CR) is computed to check the consistency of the pairwise evaluations made in the PCM.
 The value of $CR$ is computed as $CR$=$\frac{\text{CI}}{\text{RI}}$, where RI is ratio index.
 RI=$0.90$ when $n=4$.
-It may be noted that CR (in \texttt{Y}) is $-0.07$, which is \emph{less than} $0.1$, showing that the pairwise evaluations are \emph{consistent}.
+The sign of CR signifies the consistency \cite{SAATY1977234}.
+A positive CR implies that the NCM is consistent.
+A negative CR with large absolute value signifies high inconsistency.
+However, when the absolute value of a negative CR is small, it means that the inconsistency is minor and the NCM configuration is acceptable for practical usage.
+In this case, CR (in the NCM) is $-0.07$, which is \emph{less than} $0.1$, showing that the pairwise evaluations are \emph{consistent}.

-\paragraph{Comparison between the modes at level 1} In this section, first we construct the PCMs between the modes for each of the criteria, i.e., for data rate (shown in Table \ref{pcmdrembb}), for reliability (shown in Table \ref{pcmreliabilityembb}), for latency (shown in Table \ref{pcmlatencyembb}), and for jitter (shown in Table \ref{pcmjitterembb}) as criterion.
+\paragraph{Comparison between the modes at Level 1} In this section, first we construct the PCMs between the modes for each of the criteria, i.e., for data rate, reliability, latency and for jitter as criterion.
 We follow the same procedure described in the previous section to construct these PCMs.
 Subsequently, based on the PCMs, we compute the NCMs for all the criteria.
-The NCMs for data rate, reliability, latency and jitter are depicted in Tables \ref{nmdrembb}, \ref{nmreliabilityembb}, \ref{nmlatencyembb} and \ref{nmjitterembb}.
-The consistency ratios suggest that the pairwise comparisons as represented in Tables \ref{pcmdrembb}, \ref{pcmreliabilityembb}, \ref{pcmlatencyembb} and \ref{pcmjitterembb} are consistent.
+The NCMs for data rate, reliability, latency and jitter are depicted in Table \ref{pmcembb}.
+The consistency ratios suggest that the PCMs are consistent.